 Best Monochrome Printer

-If your family only needs to print in black-and-white—or you’re looking to save money on costly colour cartridges—the Canon imageCLASS MF113w is an excellent choice.
-This monochrome laser printer has a large 150-sheet paper capacity and prints up to 22 pages per minute in high quality.
-For added value, it can also copy and scan, making it suitable for sending signed documents or making extra copies of homework.
+If your family only needs to print in black-and-white—or you’re looking to save money on costly colour cartridges—the Canon imageCLASS MF267dw is an excellent choice.
+This monochrome laser printer has a large 250-sheet paper capacity and prints up to 30 pages per minute in high quality.
+It can also copy, scan and fax, making it suitable for sending signed documents or making extra copies of homework.

 Get Everything You Need for Your Home Office